typebytes/angular-checklist/content/tooling/use-angular-dev-tools.md

 # Solution

 Angular DevTools (available in Chrome) is an extension to Chrome DevTools.
 It provides a set of helpful features to debug your Angular application.

 You can:

-- explore component or directive structure, check its current state or even edit it,
+- explore component or directive structure, check its current state or even edit it
-- profile your application to check for performance bottlenecks, including change detection execution information.
+- profile your application to check for performance bottlenecks, including change detection execution information

 # Resources